therealPaulPlay/root-firmware/README.md

 ## Deploying to Pi Zero 2

-Prerequisites: Create user `observer`, set hostname to `ROOT-Observer`, install ONNX Runtime on the Pi.
+Prerequisites: Create user `observer`, set hostname to `ROOT-Observer`, install Go and ONNX Runtime on the Pi.

 Deploy: